ConvivioTeam/cookbook/business_operation_recipe/brand_guidelines/content-publishing.md

 ### Videos

-We have an account at [https://www.videoblocks.com/](https://www.videoblocks.com/) allowing him to download stock video clips for our use.
+We have an account at [https://www.videoblocks.com/](https://www.videoblocks.com/) allowing us to download stock video clips for our use.
 Ask SteveP if you need a hand with this.